amikos-tech/chroma-cookbook/docs/strategies/multi-tenancy/authorization-model-with-openfga.md

 # Chroma Authorization Model with OpenFGA

+!!! note "Source Code"

+    The source code for this article can be found [here](https://github.com/amikos-tech/chromadb-auth).

 This article will not provide any code that you can use immediately but will set the stage for our next article, which will introduce the actual Chroma-OpenFGA integration.